pactus-project/pactus.org/docs/guide/learn-account.md

 ## What is account?

-TODO:
+Account structure is used to hold the balance and sequence number of an account.

 ## Account structure

-Account structure is used to hold the balance and sequence number of an account.
 The format of account is like below:

 ```go
 type Account struct {